VMLTV/mcma-projects/multi-cloud-ai-workflow/README.md

 5. Save the file.
 6. Open command line in `multi-cloud-ai-workflow` folder.
+MAC OS: Drag and drop the gradlew UNIX executable and press enter to install the gradlew
 7. Execute `gradlew deploy` and let it run.
 This can take a few minutes.
+* MAC OS: go to your folder cd /Users/xxxxxxx/mcma-projects/multi-cloud-ai-workflow/ Copy paste in terminal + enter:  sudo ./gradlew deploy
 8. If no errors have occurred until now you have successfully setup the infrastructure in your AWS cloud.
 Go to https://aws.amazon.com/console/ and sign in to see your cloud infrastructure.
 In case you do have errors it may be that your environmentName is either too long or not unique enough to guarantee unique names for your cloud resources e.g. bucket names.